content-left-bg.png

 Weather, sun, humidity

-Dry racquet grips before each point if conditions cause dampness.
+Dry racquet grips before each point if conditions cause dampness

 Facilities and equipment hazards Control measures